nicolaslechenic/flagdoc/README.md

 ---

-Flagdoc is an alternative to the rails notes inspired by the Yardoc syntax.
-Now, you can add customs flags with priority level.
+Flagdoc is an alternative to the rake notes and inspired by the Yardoc syntax.
+Now, you can add customs flags with priority level !

 ## Installation